heavyii/rx/README.md

 # Xmodem protocol receiver

-*tty2tty* is a tool to creat a pair of lookback virsual tty
+*tty2tty* is a tool to creat a pair of virsual tty lookback device

 *rx* Xmodem protocol receiver

 ## usage

-first run tty2tty to creat a pair of lookback tty
+first run tty2tty to creat a pair of lookback tty device

 minicom -D /dev/pts/x -b 115200